-As of October 2016, SIGHT has approximately 96 SIGHT groups in 35 countries and 7 IEEE Societies.
-New SIGHT groups are being created monthly.
+More than 155 SIGHT groups have been founded in over fifty countries.
+New SIGHT groups are formed monthly.
 Our SIGHT group map on the homepage has the latest information on location and quantity of SIGHT groups around the world.

 No, you do not need a project idea to start a SIGHT group.
 However, a SIGHT group is expected to initiate a project within two years of its date of founding to remain active.
 A SIGHT group which has not initiated a project for two years will be considered a non-active SIGHT group.

 A Professional SIGHT Group is started by six or more IEEE members with the approval of a Society, Section, Region, or Council.
 A University SIGHT group consists of 6 or more IEEE member students, faculty, or staff at a University with approval from a Student Branch Counselor.
 All University SIGHT Groups require a faculty lead.
 University SIGHT group activities are not limited to that of students and can also include faculty-led projects.

 Six IEEE members are required in the initial formation of a SIGHT group; however IEEE membership is not a requirement to belong to a SIGHT group.
 In fact, groups are encouraged to seek out members from other disciplines and sectors.
 All SIGHT group participants are strongly encouraged to register as individual SIGHT members.